 Historically, the Company accounted for these instruments, which do not have fixed settlement provisions, as derivative instruments in accordance with FASB ASC 815-40, Derivative and Hedging - Contracts in Entity's Own Equity.
 This was due to an anti-dilution provision for the warrants that provides for a reduction to the exercise price if the Company issues equity or equity linked instruments in the future at an effective price per share less than the exercise price then in effect for the warrant ("down round provision").
 As such, the warrants were re-measured at each balance sheet date based on estimated fair value.
 Changes in estimated fair value were recorded as non-cash adjustments within other income (expenses), net, in the Company's accompanying Condensed Consolidated Statements of Operations and Comprehensive Loss.
-The Company recorded a gain on the change in the estimated fair value of warrants of \$1.3 million for the three months ended March 31, 2017.
+The Company recorded a loss on the change in the estimated fair value of warrants of \$1.3 million and less than \$0.1 million for the three and six months ended June 30, 2017, respectively.